 Our name, Ten Thousand Villages, originates from a quote by Mahatma Gandhi stating, "...India is not to be found in its few cities but in the 700,000 villages...we have hardly ever paused to inquire if these folks get sufficient [funds] to eat and clothe themselves with."
 We believe that each village in the world represents a unique, distinctive people, offering extraordinary products born of their rich cultures and traditions, and we desire to uphold that belief in all that we do.

 We strive to fulfill our vision, that one day all artisans in the developing countries will earn a fair wage, be treated with dignity and respect and be able to live a life of quality.

 Thank you for your interest in our store and its vision and mission.
 We hope you will join us in our quest to improve the lives of our artisan partners.

 Meet Our Staff:

-Brooke Ophoff, Floor Manager
+Brooke Ophoff, Interim Manager